AmericanMedicalAssociation/AMA-style-guide/README.md

 Icons are being generated using [Grunticon](https://github.com/filamentgroup/grunticon) with the [Gulpicon](https://github.com/filamentgroup/gulpicon) wrapper.
 This generates a three-tier system of fallbacks, which are controlled by a JS-based loader [full desc](https://github.com/filamentgroup/grunticon#a-mystical-css-icon-solution).

 New icons can be places in `source/assets/icons/svg`.
 When `gulp icons` is run, the process will [minify the SVGs](https://www.npmjs.com/package/gulp-svgmin) then run `gulpicon` using the config and template in the icons directory, finally outputting everything in `public/assets/icons/`.
 The loader and initialization code are in [`_00-head.twig`](./styleguide/source/_meta/_00-head.twig).

+### Responsive implementation
+We are using [Breakpoint](http://breakpoint-sass.com/) to handle media queries for responsive implementation.

+The first time you run `npm install` the dependency will be installed, but if you run into an error, running `npm install` again should fix the issued.